aspen-reeves/awesome-switchcraft/README.md

 ## Resources

-- [SwitchCraft Rules and Documentation](https://docs.sc3.io/) - has general information about the server and some of its mods
+- [SwitchCraft Rules and Documentation](https://docs.sc3.io/) - Has general information about the server and some of its mods
-- [Plethora Documentation](https://plethora.madefor.cc/) - can be outdated, see [here](https://docs.sc3.io/whats-new/plethora.html) for changes
+- [Plethora Documentation](https://plethora.madefor.cc/) - Can be outdated, see [here](https://docs.sc3.io/whats-new/plethora.html) for changes
 - [SwitchCraft Website](https://sc3.io) - Has general info and link to discord
 - [SC3 Chat Leaderboards](https://leaderboard.yourfriend.lol/)
 - [SC3 Ingame Chat Ping Graphs](https://forged.phd/scpings/) - View global and per-player chat ping graphs